Pineapple wears a crown for a reason. It is royally healthy. In fact, it may be the healthiest fruit we can eat.

 A fun project

 Get your kids to plant the pineapple’s crown in a small pot and put it in some bright sunshine.
 Grow yourselves a little tropical atmosphere without leaving home.
-Click on photo from Nothing Right for more instructions.
+Click here for full instructions from Empress of Dirt.